Telecom Italia shares drop as uncertainty clouds single network project

-MILAN (Reuters) - Shares in Telecom Italia fell as much as 5% on Friday on growing uncertainty over Italy’s plans for a single super-fast broadband network.
+MILAN (Reuters) - Shares in Telecom Italia fell more than 6% on the Milan bourse on Friday on growing uncertainty over Italy’s plans for a single super-fast broadband network.

 CDP is also TIM’s second largest shareholder behind French media giant Vivendi.

-But the plan, for which TIM and CDP struck a preliminary accord last year, has not been finalised, and two ministers from Mario Draghi’s national unity government cast doubts over the project in recent days.
+Industry Minister Giancarlo Giorgetti said on Friday the single network project was meant to help to close Italy’s digital gap with the rest of Europe and speed up fast broadband rollout plans, to be funded by EU recovery funds.

-Industry Minister Giancarlo Giorgetti said on Wednesday Rome would re-examine the previous government’s plan for the single network to ensure it is feasible, adding it would make sense only if the network were under state control.
+“If the single network project offers answers to the broadband coverage goals then it is acceptable, if it an obstacle to them, then it becomes a problem,” Giorgetti told a news conference.

-Innovation Minister Vittorio Colao on Thursday called for the stalemate over the project to be resolved as soon as possible to avoid holding up Italy’s broadband rollout plan, and said other options were also being considered.
+Innovation Minister Vittorio Colao on Thursday called for the stalemate over the project to be resolved as soon as possible to ensure fast connectivity across the whole country by 2026, but said other options were also being considered.

 “While the new ministers’ commitment to accelerate the ultra-broadband national coverage looks clear, how this should occur in their view is not,” Intesa Sanpaolo said in a report.